bathyscapher/EVA/VascularPlants/prepareList.md

 wget https://www.utb-shop.de/downloads/dl/file/id/27/zusatzkapitel_zeigerwerte_der_pflanzen_mitteleuropas.pdf
 ```

-## Extract list for vascular plants
+## Compile list for vascular plants
 ### Extract content
-The list with Ellenberg's values for vascular plants starts at page 7 and ends with page 67.
+The list with Ellenberg's values for vascular plants starts at page 7 and ends at page 67.
 ```bash
 pdftotext -layout -f 7 -l 67 zusatzkapitel_zeigerwerte_der_pflanzen_mitteleuropas.pdf Ellenberg_VascularPlants.csv
 ```

-### Format the csv
+### Format csv
 First, remove leading space(s).
 Next, remove all empty lines or those containing the keywords `Zeigerwerte` or `Angaben` and replace emdash '–' with regular dash '-'.
 Then, complete the hyphenated *Veronica [...] aquatica*, delete line with its remainder in the following line and delete the last line.